rlsit/ansible-role-nextcloud/README.md

 The following preliminaries need to be met:

 * Ansible 2.2 or newer
+* Debian target system with the following requirements:
-* A MariaDB/MySQL server with admin permissions (may be remote)
+  * MariaDB/MySQL server with admin permissions (may be remote)
-* A webserver (e.g. Apache2/Nginx) with basic PHP support (needs to be local to the target system)
+  * Webserver (e.g. Apache2/Nginx) with basic PHP support
-* A mail server if you want the Nextcloud instance to send out mails (may be remote)
+  * Mail server if Nextcloud instance shall send out mails (may be remote)
 * The Nextcloud `data` directory needs to be located outside `nextcloud_work_dir`

 # Usage example

 * Integrate the role in your playbook:

   ```
 - hosts: cloud.example.org